 For much of Southeastern, The Nashville Sound, and the Drive-By Truckers album The Dirty South, he comes at it from all angles.
 Like many, he cherishes the greatest achievements of his Southern heritage while dispelling the wrongs and demystifying the injustices.
 Through it all, he breaks down the tough, complex issues with sincerity and insight.

 To capture Isbell's career with 15 songs is a burdensome challenge.
-Still, there's very few wrong answers or orders.
+Still, there are very few wrong answers or orders.
 What makes his catalog and career so strong is just how specific each one truly is.
 Each song is precise and distinct.
 They call to you in their own unique ways.
 With that in mind, here are 15 of Isbell's greatest moments in songwriting.

 15. "Stopping By"

 "Stopping By" is easily one of Isbell's most underrated songs to date.
 It showcases Isbell's remarkable ability to morph into characters who are dramatically different from himself.
 Here, he takes shape as a teenage girl raised by a single mother.
 It's blistering with justified anger.
 Lines cut deep with digs at her absentee father.
 But what makes "Stopping By" truly resonate is what's underneath the surface.
-Her resentment is spurred on by being hurt and the simple, but loaded question of why.
+Her resentment is spurred on by being hurt and the simple, but the loaded question of why.

 14. "God Is A Working Man"